Creative Imaging Director, RADIO @ SiriusXM/Pandora Radio

 Where is your work currently heard?

-SiriusXM Radio is the main spot you can hear my work (LL Cool J's Rock The Bells, 88 Rising Radio (Asian Pop) Pandora Now, U2X Radio, The Metallica, Madonna, & Prince Channels, Soul Cycle Radio, and many others.
+SiriusXM Radio is the main spot you can hear my work on Drake's Channel (Sound 42), LL Cool J's Rock The Bells, 88 Rising Radio (Asian Pop) Pandora Now, U2X Radio, The Metallica, Madonna, & Prince Channels, Soul Cycle Radio, and many others.
 Sonic logos for the newly acquired Pandora.
 If you're a gamer, you'll hear my work on the radio stations in Grand Theft Auto IV and V, including the new DEC 2020 GTA-V DLC stations added, KULT-FM, Music Locker Radio and Still Slipping.
 I image a few stations for Cox Media Group too.

 What advice would you give to programmers seeking to get the most out of their production/imaging talent?